krawaller/krawaller.github.io/_source/files/posts/travisandghpages.md

 There's a trap here; when using node to run the test suite, `jasmine-node` will automatically find all `*.spec.js` files and run them.
 In the HTML runner, we must add each spec file manually, which is easy to forget to do as we create new ones.

-Note I haven't managed to use the same jasmine library in the html file, which is a potential hazard.
+Note I haven't managed to used the same dependencies as Node, instead the html runner has it's own copies of jasmine, sinon and lodash inside an `html` directory.
+This is a potential danger as we might be using different versions of the code when running the tests in the browser when compared to Node.
+But the alternative, adding `node_modules` to the repo and linking to code there with script tags, has its own sets of head aches.

-But the spec files and the app are all the same, which means we can reliably run the tests in the browser...
+But the spec files and the app are all the same, which means we can somewhat reliably run the tests in the browser...

 [![html tests](../../img/browsertestresults.png)](http://krawaller.github.io/algol3/test/suite.html)